 For the full list of ingredients and amounts, please go to the recipe card below.

-- Xanthan Gum – If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 3/4 teaspoon.
+- Binder – If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 3/4 teaspoon.
 Having a binder is very important because it holds your baked goods together.
 Read more about How Binders Work In Gluten-Free Baking for more information.

 - Milk – I used whole milk to test this recipe.
-Several readers let me know that non-dairy milk works well.
+Several readers let me know that non-dairy milk worked well.

 - Eggs – (Not pictured above.)
 You need four eggs.
-Note: If you use free-range organic eggs, the yolks are often more orange, which will make your popovers more yellow in color.
+Note: If you use free-range organic eggs, the yolks are often more orange, which will make your popovers more yellow in color, like mine.

 How to Make Gluten-Free Popovers (Step-By-Step)